apache/iceberg/site/docs/spark.md

     CALL catalog_name hive_prod.system.cherrypick_snapshot(snapshot_id => 1, table => 'my_table' )
 ```

-### Expire Snapshot Procedure
+### Expire Snapshots Procedure

 Each write/update/delete/upsert/compaction in Iceberg produces a new snapshot while keeping the old data and metadata
 around for snapshot isolation and time travel.
 The `expire_snapshots` procedure can be used to remove older snapshots
 and their files which are no longer needed.

 This procedure will remove old snapshots and data files which are uniquely required by those old snapshots.
 This means
-the ``expire_snapshots`` procedure will never remove files which are still required by a non-expired snapshot.
+the `expire_snapshots` procedure will never remove files which are still required by a non-expired snapshot.

 #### Usage